esponges/interview/system-design.md

 ## Scalability
 Scalability refers to the capability of a system to handle a growing amount of work, or its potential to perform more total work in the same elapsed time when processing power is expanded to accommodate growth.
 A system is said to be scalable if it can increase its workload and throughput when additional resources are added.

+### Availability
+Availability is the percentage of time that a system is operational and accessible to users.
+It is typically measured as a percentage of uptime over a given period of time.
+For example, a system that is available 99.9% of the time would be considered highly available.

+### Consistency
+Consistency refers to the state of a system's data.
+A system is considered consistent if all users see the same data at the same time.
+For example, if a user updates a record, all subsequent requests should see the updated record.

+### Partition Tolerance
+Partition tolerance refers to a system's ability to continue to operate despite partial system failure or loss of network connectivity.
+A system that is partition tolerant can sustain any amount of network failure that doesn't result in a failure of the entire network.

+### CAP Theorem
+The CAP theorem states that it is impossible for a distributed data store to simultaneously provide more than two out of the following three guarantees:

+- Consistency: Every read receives the most recent write or an error.
+- Availability: Every request receives a (non-error) response, without the guarantee that it contains the most recent write.
+- Partition tolerance: The system continues to operate despite an arbitrary number of messages being dropped (or delayed) by the network between nodes.

 ## Database Scaling
 ### Vertical Scaling
 The vertical scaling approach, sometimes referred to as "scaling up," focuses on adding more resources or more processing power to a single machine.
 These additions may include CPU and RAM resources upgrades which will increase the processing speed of a single server or increase the storage capacity of a single machine to address increasing data requirements.